 - Sex and pain is the ultimate nourishment for all dark forces in Twin Peaks, including Judy.
 In the opening of the third season, we’re waiting to see a glimpse of the supernatural in a big glass box, but it isn’t until a couple has sex in front of it until a female shadow appears — and kills them.

-- The Fireman actually mentioned these names to Cooper early on in season 3, so these characters are there on the Fireman’s orders.
+- The Fireman mentioned Linda and Richard to Cooper early on in season 3, so these characters are there on the Fireman’s accord.